algorithmiaio/dev-center/_pages/algorithm-development/languages/rust.md

 Now compile the new code sample and when that’s done test the code in the console by passing in the input and hitting enter on your keyboard:

-{% highlight python %}
+{% highlight json %}
-{"name":"ages",values":[8,6,7,5,3,0,9]}
+{"name": "ages", "values": [8,6,7,5,3,0,9]}
 {% endhighlight %}

 This should return:

-{% highlight python %}
+{% highlight json %}
-{"name":"ages","sum":38}
+{"name": "ages", "sum": 38}
 {% endhighlight %}

 Note that this returns well-formatted JSON which will be easy for the user to consume.

-Compiling Rust inside Algorithmia's developer console is quite slow (this will be fixed in a future version of Rust).
+Algorithmia's Rust compiler is highly optimized, so builds can take several minutes (this will get faster as caching improves in future versions of Rust).
 For now, we highly recommend developing most of your code locally, then doing a final compile in the Algorithmia console.
 To do so, simply <a href="https://algorithmia.com/developers/algorithm-development/git/" target="_blank">clone your project</a>, <a href="https://www.rust-lang.org/install.html" target="_blank">install rust</a>, then run `cargo build` in your project directory.
 {: .notice-info}

 ## Working with Data Stored on Algorithmia